ypark9/yopa.page/content/blog/2024-01-17-Run-Java-Applications-on-macOS-without-Global-JRE-Installation-A-Guide.md

 2. **Embed the JRE in your application's folder**.
 3. **Forge a startup script** to designate the encapsulated JRE as `JAVA_HOME` and initiate your application.

-## Method 2: Embracing Portable JRE
+## Method 2: A project-local runtime

 A portable JRE facilitates Java application execution sans system-wide Java installation.